Freddie-Audley/Hello-World-Freestanding/README.md

-A freestanding implementation of print in C, showcased by printing "Hello, World!".
+A freestanding implementation of print, written for Linux.

-Written with x86_64 AT&T assembly for Linux (or Unix-like).
+### Languages
+- C
+- x86_64 Assembly